Singapore Watch Fair, A Timeless Journey.

 Itay Noy

 There is a beautiful story here.
 An Israeli independent watchmaker is not a common sight, hence, the Singapore Watch Fair curated a gem.
-Itay Noy, fell in love with timepieces while working at a watch store, had embarked on his journey in watchmaking without knowing it was part of his family history.
+Itay Noy, fell in love with timepieces while working at a watch store, embarked on his journey in watchmaking without knowing it was part of his family history.

 He came from a family of artists; his grandmother was one of the first graphic artists in Israel, and his father was a painter.
 They all studied at Bezalel, the national academy of arts and design in Jerusalem.
 Fate has it all; Itay Noy found himself in Bezalel pursuing design, won a significant award in 2007 for contemporary crafts in Israel known as Andy, did an exhibition, got his watches showcased in a museum, found out that his great grand uncle was a watchmaker before World War II, and like they said “the rest is history”.